David Lee to celebrate 20th anniversary of heart transplant

 "The fact that I got it as an adult is pretty rare," he said.
 "They don't have much information on what happens with adults.
 They can't tell me if I'm going to be in a wheelchair in six months or a year or five years.
 I'll eventually end up there, but there's no schedule on how this is going to affect me, because everybody is different."

 Still, David acknowledges he has already beaten the odds.
-While 96 percent of heart transplant patients survive the first year, only 19 percent make it to 20 years.
+While 96% of heart transplant patients survive the first year, only 19% make it to 20 years.

 He's grateful for those two decades.
 During that time, he built a successful dairy consulting business and got the chance to watch is family grow and prosper.
 The couple's two daughters, Amanda and Katie, live in Wisconsin, and David and Terry get to see their grandchildren often.